EC to Radically Change the VAT Directive

 "The Commission is currently examining options for a reform of the VAT rates regime but it is too early to speculate on consequences for individual goods or services," said Vanessa Mock, EC spokesperson for taxation and customs.

-If you are seeking a new career opportunity in Tax or would like discuss how Kingpin International can support you in your job search please contact us.
+If you are seeking a new career opportunity in tax or would like to discuss how Kingpin International can support you in your job search, get in touch with a member of the Kingpin International Leadership team.
+Alternatively, please browse our current international tax vacancies.